Paul Hamilton | Head Coach

-Head Coach Paul Hamilton is in his sixth year at the helm of the Tornados, bringing with him 29 years of coaching experience at both the Division I and Division II levels, with 14 of those years as head coach.
+Head Coach Paul Hamilton enters his 34th year coaching collegiate football at both the Division I and Division II levels, with 17 years of experience as a head coach.
+Hamilton is in his ninth year at the helm of the Tornados.

 The 2011 season saw Brevard again in the top 10 in the NCAA DII in rushing as the Tornados finished eighth in the nation.
-Brevard also had a school record seven players named to the postseason All-SAC team and their first two All-Americans in program history in Caleb Campbell (Offensive Line) and Jack Woerner (Fullback).
+The Tornados also had a school record seven players named to the postseason All-SAC team and their first two All-Americans in program history in Caleb Campbell (OL) and Jack Woerner (FB).

 In the 2010 season, the Tornados finished with the NCAA DII’s third ranked rushing attack and saw five players named to the All-SAC postseason team, including the SAC Offensive Freshman of the year, Kelvin Jeter.

-The Tornados finished 7-4 in 2009, while recording wins against SAC opponents Lenoir-Rhyne, Tusculum and Catawba.
-The team made great steps in the right direction, and the turnaround was recognized as the 11th best in Division II that year by Somis Sports.
+The Tornados finished 7-4 in 2009 with wins against SAC opponents Lenoir-Rhyne, Tusculum and Catawba.
+The turnaround from the 2008 season, when they finished 1-9 in their first year in the SAC, was recognized as the 11th best in Division II that year by Somis Sports.

 Hamilton began his collegiate football coaching career at the Citadel in 1981 where he coached the receivers.
 He then moved on to East Tennessee State University where he coached the receivers in 1983 before coaching the quarterbacks in 1984-1985 and 1986-1987.
 Hamilton coached the quarterbacks and served as the offensive coordinator at Wofford College in 1988-1989.